youcatastrophe/git-toy__practice-workflow/GIT-WORKFLOW.md

 ## Merging

-When you are 100% complete with a task, here are the steps for merging it into 'master' and deploying:
+When you are 100% complete with a task, here are the steps for merging it into 'master':

 1. Make sure everything for the task is completed and committed; and that you have pushed the feature branch to GitHub.
   - `git status` should show a clean working directory.
 If it doesn't, do not proceed further.